asyncvlsi/AMC/README.md

 technology-independent memory compiler that generates fabricable SRAM blocks in a broad range of sizes, configurations and process nodes.

+The description of the circuits AMC generates and the compiler can be found in the following paper:
+   * Samira Ataei and Rajit Manohar.
+AMC: An Asynchronous Memory Compiler.
+Proceedings of the IEEE International Symposium on Asynchronous Circuits and Systems (ASYNC), May 2019.

 AMC generates GDSII layout data, standard SPICE netlists, Verilog models, DRC/LVS verification reports, timing and power models (.lib), and placement and routing models (.lef).